kinguinltdhk/Kinguin-eCommerce-API/features/Webhooks.md

 ## Order completed webhook

-The webhook is triggered when order was dispatched and its status was changed to `completed`.
+The webhook is triggered when an order was dispatched and status was changed to `completed`.
 Purchased keys are ready to download.

 ### Example payload